Snowflake MCS/EHS community

 Keywords: Snowflake, Arizona, MCS, EHS, electrical sensitivity, environmental illness, community, housing

-People with severe environmental illness (multiple chemical sensitivity, MCS, and/or electrical hypersensitivity, EHS) sometimes have to leave their homes and move to a less polluted area.
-As socializing with people using fragrances, pesticides, toxic laundry products and wireless gadgets is very difficult, people with environmental illness (EI) are often forced to live in isolation.
+A few people progress to the more severe versions and have to make major lifestyle changes; sometimes they have to leave their homes and move to a less polluted area.
+As socializing with people using fragrances, pesticides, toxic laundry products and wireless gadgets is very difficult, people with severe environmental illness (EI) are often forced to live in isolation.
 In response, communities have been created in the Southwest United States and elsewhere.
 The Snowflake community was started in 1988 and is one of the oldest in the world.
+The picture above shows seven of the Snowflake EI houses.

 The EI community

 Our community consists of all sorts of people from many backgrounds.
 We have people with professional degrees and people who worked in blue collar jobs.
-Most people had a successful career before they got sick, while some got sick so early they never had a real job.
+Most people had a successful career before they got sick, while a few got sick so early they never had a real job.

 Some people are financially well off, while others struggle to live on a low Social Security income.